raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

   - Place a constant gust of wind in one corridor or room.

   - Place a suggestion in one location.
-You select an area of up to 5 feet square, and any creature that enters or passes through the area receives the suggestion mentally.
+You select an area of up to 1.5m square, and any creature that enters or passes through the area receives the suggestion mentally.

 The whole warded area radiates magic.
 A *dispel magic* cast on a specific effect, if successful, removes only that effect.